Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 * [AI Engine Documentation](https://docs.amd.com/search/all?filters=Document_ID~%2522UG1603%2522_%2522UG1079%2522&content-lang=en-US)

-To build and run the LeNet tutorial,the following tools should be downloaded/installed:
+To build and run the LeNet tutorial, download and install the following the following tools:

 * Install the [Vitis Software Platform 2025.2](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Vitis-Software-Platform-Installation)

-* Obtain a license to enable Beta Devices in AMD tools (to use the `xilinx_vek280_es1_base_202520_1` platform)
+* Obtain a license to enable beta devices in AMD tools (to use the `xilinx_vek280_es1_base_202520_1` platform)

 * Obtain licenses for AI Engine-ML tools